rsakai10/nrn/docs/progref/modelspec/programmatic/electrod.rst

 .. method:: Electrode.amp0

-    .. tab:: Python

-        Amplitude in millivolts of each level.

-    .. tab:: HOC

     Amplitude in millivolts of each level.

 ----